microsoftgraph/mgtLap-TryItOut/README.md

 # mgtLap-TryItOut

-The files in this repo correspond to the daily
-Try It Out exercises from the [A Lap Around Microsoft Graph Toolkit](https://aka.ms/mgtLap) blog series.
-Each day has a corresponding Markdown file consisting of resource links, hands-on exercises, or sample projects.
+The files in this repo correspond to the Try It Out exercises from the [A Lap Around Microsoft Graph Toolkit](https://aka.ms/mgtLap) blog series.
+Each blog post has a corresponding Markdown file consisting of resource links, hands-on exercises, or sample projects.

 ## Contributing